 What honesty?
 When did I lie about the script?
 I was very polite to them regarding it, mindful of how the writer (whose identity was not revealed to me, by the way) would handle my corrections.
 They had given me permission to revamp the script.

 Miss I– went on to say that I should have sent the altered script that very morning.
 Would it have mattered?
 Would it have changed their minds about my not using g-d?
 Wouldn’t it still be a reason to fire me?

 Let’s pretend for a moment that I was this sloppy program host – pretend that it was entirely my fault why the first shoot was such a mess.
 The question would be: why didn’t they give me a “second chance”?
 Where then is the grace and mercy as expected of Believers?
-Why were they so easily triggered (and eager) to dismiss me?
+Why were they so easily eager to dismiss me?

 The phone-call ended with a “hindi naman kasi ako part ng management team and sa decision nila,” “we would still want to work with you someday,” “siguro sa ibang show pwede ka namin ulit kunin,” “I hope hindi na-ruin ‘yong relationship mo with the company” – and other cliché tactics to alleviate any tension.
 All I could think of was what relief its conclusion brought.

 I only write this to avoid any pretense from anyone from the said show’s management team.
-My appearance on Light Network was no big loss on my part.
-The promise of Romans 8:28 still resonates in my heart as to this decreed dissolution.
-Looking back at the experiences, I’m nothing but joyful for I’ve escaped a trap.
-Because here this: if I would never compromise on the beauty of the Arts, how much more on the Truth?
+My appearance on Light Network was no big loss on my part; the promise of Romans 8:28 still resonates in my heart as to this decreed dissolution.
+I was very sad and frustrated at them for a while, but looking back now, I’m happy I’ve got nothing to do with them.
+Because if I would never compromise on the beauty of the Arts, how much more on the Truth?